blazecolby/USPTO-Object-Detection/readme.md

 This project looks at how Convolutional Neural Networks (CNNs) can be used to effectively identify a series of digits from patent images that are obtained from the United States Patent Office (USPTO) Database.

 ## Problem Statement
-I am attempting to predict numbers and letters provided by an image of patent drawings from the USPTO Database.
+I am attempting to predict numbers, letters, and drawings provided by an image of patent drawings from the USPTO Database.

 ## Libraries
 I used Tensorflow and Python to build this model.
 Tensorboard is also utilized.